williamahartman/Jamepad/README.md

   - build-linux - Build natives for the Linux platform.
   - build-osx - Build natives for the Mac OS X platform.
 2.  run `gradle dist` to generate a .jar file with all the dependencies bundled.
-3. Use the Jamepad .jar for something cool.

 #### Building Jamepad on Linux
+Right now, Jamepad needs to be built on Linux.
+The binaries for Windows are cross-compiled.

 The following packages (or equivalents) are needed:

         gradle